 • National Occupational Competency Testing Institute (NOCTI) – what I like about this credential is that it is recognized nationwide.
 So if you got out of work in Pennsylvania, you can use that credential in other neighboring states, if you wish to work there.

-• PA Skills Certificates – attaining this certificate involves passing the test and employers does prefer to have candidates with such credential.
+• PA Skills Certificates – attaining this certificate involves passing the test and employers does prefer to have candidates with such credentials.
 For more information, please contact the Pennsylvania Department of Education at (717) 783-6623 if you would like to inquire about PA Skills Certificate.

 How Well Does the Job Pay in Pennsylvania?

-If you are a new entrant to this occupation, expect to make around $49,253 per year while more experienced individuals can receive a pay of $64,713 per year.
-On average, the salary of carpenters in Pennsylvania is $57,020.
-These figures are according to the latest February 26, 2021 report of Salary.com.
+If you are a new entrant to this occupation, expect to make around $61,606 per year while more experienced individuals can receive a pay between $53,238 and $71,334 per year.
+These figures are according to the latest July 25, 2023 report of Salary.com.
+If you will in the bordering state of New York, the salary of carpenters is significantly higher.

 Contacting the Authorities